-Inflation is the rate at which the general level of prices for goods and services rise.
-As for price increase, this leads to falling in purchasing power of the currency.
+Inflation is the rate at which the general level of prices for goods and services rises.
+As for price increase, this leads to falling in the purchasing power of the currency.
 It is very much necessary to keep inflation rate within permissible limits for the smooth functioning of an economy.

-Let us understand inflation with example- Suppose in 1990 a man buys petrol daily of INR 100 for his car and price of one liter was INR 40, in INR 100 he gets 2.5 Litres of petrol and now, if he buys petrol of INR 100 considering the current rate of petrol INR 90 per liter, he will get 1.1 L of petrol.
-Although INR 100 remain the same but its purchasing power decreased in 28 years earlier, he gets 2.5L petrol at the same price as today’s 1.1L of petrol.
+Let us understand inflation with an example- Suppose in 1990 a man buys petrol daily of INR 100 for his car and price of one liter was INR 40, in INR 100 he gets 2.5 Litres of petrol and now, if he buys petrol of INR 100 considering the current rate of petrol INR 90 per liter, he will get 1.1 L of petrol.
+Although INR 100 remains the same its purchasing power decreased by 28 years earlier, he gets 2.5L petrol at the same price as of today’s 1.1L of petrol.
 This is called inflation.